-When planting kale, start the plants indoors to get a head start early in the season.
+When planting kale, start the plants indoors to get a jump early in the season.
 Growing kale isn’t too demanding.
-Simply cover the kale seeds with 1/2 inch of soil and keep it moist to germinate.
+Simply cover the kale seeds with 1/2 inch of soil and keep moist to germinate.
 After all chance of frost has passed, transplant the seedlings into the ground.

-In late summer or early fall, direct seed kale plants outdoors.
+In late summer or early fall, you can also direct seed kale plants outdoors.
 Cover the seeds with 1/2 inch of soil.
-Don’t cultivate around the seed area until the seedlings appear,then cultivate only when necessary as you don’t want to disturb the roots.
+Don’t cultivate around the seed area until the seedlings appear, then do so only when necessary, as you don’t want to disturb the roots.

-Keep the ground well watered and as your kale grows, cultivate the soil shallowly around the plants.
-Remove any weeds starting to grow around your kale plants.
+Keep the ground well watered and, as your kale grows, hoe the soil shallowly around the plants, removing any weeds starting to grow.

-Growing kale is pretty simple and plants take only about two months to mature.
-Since they take so little time, you can start a couple of batches early, a couple more later in the summer and a couple in the fall.
-This gives you fresh kale plants to pick from for about six months or so.
+Growing kale is pretty simple, and plants take only about two months to mature.
+Since they take so little time, you can start a couple of batches early, a couple more later in the summer, and a couple in the fall.
+This succession planting provides you with fresh kale plants to pick from for about six months or so.